 INSTALLATION AND USE RIGHTS.

 General.
-You may install and use any number of copies of the software.
+You may install and use solely in your Microsoft Azure account any number of copies of the software to run machine learning workloads on Azure.

 Third Party Software.
 The software may include third party applications that Microsoft, not the third party, licenses to you under this agreement.
 Any included notices for third party applications are for your information only.